 Basically, this is everyday life.

-There’s one excellent reason you should speak: it’s basically the only way to prove you know a language.
+There’s one excellent reason you should speak a dialect: it’s basically the only way to prove you know a language.
 Anyone can read and write with enough time.
 A casual observer can’t tell the difference between a wonderfully constructed paragraph, a Google Translation and even random gibberish.
 Speaking is the ultimate proof.

 There’s an acid test people give you when they realize you speak a language.
 They’ll say “hello” or “how are you”.
 You respond.
 You’re off to a great start.
 Then they ask you “Where did you learn this language?” and you give them a little story.
 It doesn’t have to be complicated — just “Oh, I spent a few months in some city in a little apartment and I studied really hard.
 I had a great teacher.
 Where are you from?”.
 Say this fluently and you’ll get a surprised laugh and praise from the person you’re speaking to.
 You’re home and have shown you know the language!
 If you can’t say a sentence like this, in most people’s eyes, you don’t know the language.

 If you’re a quiet person who prefers to read and have academic conversations about deep topics, and perhaps never intend to live in an Arabic-speaking country but instead analyse the literature from far away, then you’ll really benefit from not learning a dialect, and learning Modern Standard Arabic (MSA).
-(More on what MSA is below).
 Newspapers, books, journals and the media are all in MSA, not in dialect form.
 You can have a deep conversation in a dialect, but at the high-end academic level, like presentations, knowing Standard Arabic will let you understand and discuss later.

 What’s “Egyptian Arabic”?
 How is it different to “Modern Standard Arabic”?